shadi1717/oracle-cloud-data-platform-workshop/Lab600/LabGuide600.md

 ## Introduction

-In this lab, you will learn how to provision an Oracle Digital Assistant instance and design a Skill in which you will implement your APIs from the APEX portion of this workshop.
+In this lab, you will learn how to navigate to an Oracle Digital Assistant instance and design a Skill in which you will implement your APIs from the APEX portion of this workshop.
 These APIs will be utilized in order to make REST calls to the Autonomous Data Warehouse to get information on store predictions.
 These REST API calls will be tested through interacting with the chatbot dialogue.

 **_To log issues_**, click here to go to the [github oracle](https://github.com/oracle/learning-library/issues/new) repository issue submission form.

 ### Objectives

--   Learn how to provision Oracle Digital Assistant (ODA)
+-   Learn how to navigate to an Oracle Digital Assistant (ODA)
--   Learn how to import/design an Oracle Digital Assistant Skill
+-   Learn how to design an Oracle Digital Assistant Skill
 -   Learn how to implement REST APIs through Digital Assistant
 -   Learn how to test Digital Assistant Dialogue